The Environment and Chalet La Foret: Responsible Tourism. We are working on several initiatives to make the chalet as eco-friendly as possible:

 CO2 emissions – towards a carbon neutral chalet

 We are hoping to offset the carbon emissions of the chalet by supporting a local tree planting program and by planting trees ourselves.
-As of Summer 2014, we have planted around 150 trees and shrubs so far – almost all native species, reforesting the fringes of the garden with pine, larch, rowan and birch.
+We have planted around 250 trees and shrubs so far – almost all native species, reforesting the fringes of the garden with pine, larch, rowan and birch.

 As many of our cleaning products as possible are eco-friendly alternatives.
 All the detergents, dishwasher tablets and washing up liquid etc that we provide are now green brands such as Ecover, and as much of the chalet cleaning products as possible.
 We continue to research and improve in this area.